-Kristen Chodachek joined WEST as a Project Manager/Wildlife Biologist in 2008.
+Kristen Chodachek joined WEST as a project manager/wildlife biologist in 2008.
 She received her B.S. in Zoology from the University of Manitoba, Canada and her M.S. in Wildlife from Louisiana State University.
-Kristen’s experiences include working with and managing waterfowl, raptors, and conducting aerial surveys from a fixed wing aircraft for big game and birds.
-Her experiences in avian ecology include trapping, monitoring, radio telemetry (aerial and foot), and nuisance wildlife management in Louisiana, Manitoba, North Dakota, and Wyoming.
-Her current work with WEST includes managing pre- and post-construction environmental studies at wind energy developments throughout the Midwest, including initial site evaluations, avian use surveys, bat acoustic surveys, ground and aerial raptor nest surveys, land cover/habitat mapping, T&E species surveys, and avian and bat fatality monitoring.
+Kristen’s experiences include working with and managing waterfowl and raptors and conducting aerial surveys from a fixed-wing aircraft for big game and birds.
+Her experiences in avian ecology include trapping, monitoring, radio-telemetry (aerial and foot), and nuisance wildlife management in Louisiana, Manitoba, North Dakota, and Wyoming.
+Kristen’s current work with WEST includes managing pre- and post-construction environmental studies at wind energy developments throughout the Midwest, including initial site evaluations, avian use surveys, bat acoustic surveys, ground and aerial raptor nest surveys, land cover/habitat mapping, threatened and endangered species surveys, and avian and bat fatality monitoring.
 As a project manager, Kristen is responsible for budget preparation, client correspondence, training field technicians, designing and implementing wildlife studies, and report preparation and review.